zognin/tp/docs/UserGuide.md

 `add-r rn/Tuna Sandwich ri/Bread-2-slices, Cheese-1-slices, Tuna-1-cans rp/2`

 You will notice that the recipe has been added to the Recipe Bookmarks list (recipes are sorted alphabetically).
 Take note of the index of the recipe bookmark.
+We will refer to this index as `RECIPE_INDEX`.

 Now, we will also add our client to the Client Bookmarks list by entering the following command:

 `add-c cn/John Doe cp/92345678 ce/johndoe@gmail.com ca/Blk 422, Bedok North Road, #15-25`

 You will notice that the client has been to the Client Bookmarks list (clients are sorted alphabetically).
 Take note of the index of the client bookmark.
+We will refer to this index as `CLIENT_INDEX`.

 Finally, we will add our order by entering the following command:

-`add-o c/CLIENT_BOOKMARK_INDEX r/RECIPE_BOOKMARK_INDEX oq/3 od/11-10-2021 1200`
+`add-o c/CLIENT_INDEX r/RECIPE_INDEX oq/3 od/11-12-2021 1200`

-Replace `CLIENT_BOOKMARK_INDEX` and `RECIPE_BOOKMARK_INDEX` with the respective indexes you took note of in the previous steps.
-You will notice that the order has been to the Orders list.
+Replace `CLIENT_INDEX` and `RECIPE_INDEX` with the respective indexes you took note of in the previous steps.
+You will notice that the order has been added to the Orders list.
 This approach is more efficient as the client and recipe details are copied from their respective bookmarks into the order.
 If you switch to the Inventory & Statistics tab, you will also notice how the quantities for the ingredients, tuna, sandwich and cheese have been deducted allowing you to track your inventory.
 To learn more about the available commands, you may